Environmental Science & Design Research Institute Sustainability Forum

 2024 Sustainability Forum: Biodesign

-For this year’s ESDRI Sustainability Forum, the theme is Biodesign.
-As ESDRI’s mission is rooted in this cross-disciplinary research realm, we are poised to hear exciting new developments and perspectives from our Kent State faculty and engage with global leaders in the field of biodesign.
+For this year’s ESDRI Sustainability Forum, the theme was Biodesign.
+As ESDRI’s mission is rooted in this cross-disciplinary research realm, we heard exciting new developments and perspectives from our Kent State faculty and engaged with global leaders in the field of biodesign.

 What is biodesign?